ddsbook/blog/2014/drafts/more-than-one-way-to-skin-a-data-frame-subset.md

 The `ddply` solution is equally as straightforward and self-explanatory as the other three.

 Given how close they all were syntactic impmementation, I wanted to see if there was a difference under the covers speed-wise, so I modified the orignial example data frame (made it bigger and slightly more complex with four factors instead of two) and used each differnet method to create a new column (100x) and captured the results to compare.
+The `system.time` function is often called in a standalone context, but when not printing basic timing stats to `stdout` it returns an object of class `proc_time` which has five vales (of which two are only relevant to our testing).

 ```r